holgerbrandl/kalasim/docs/userguide/docs/basics.md

 In the latter case, the context reference is provided explicitly.
 This is usually not needed nor recommended.

-Instead of sub-classing, we can also use qualifiers to refere to dependencies of the same type
+Instead of sub-classing, we can also use qualifiers to refer to dependencies of the same type

 ```kotlin
 class Car : Component() {